 appear in BT’s published plans for roll-out of fibre optic broadband

 services.
-If Devauden is allowed to remain a “Not-Spot” for high-speed
+If Devauden was allowed to remain a “Not-Spot” for high-speed

-broadband, this will start to have an adverse impact on property values,
+broadband, this would start to have an adverse impact on property values,

 as buyers opt for better-connected locations.

-Grants of up to £1,000 per household are currently available from the
+Grants of up to £1,000 per household became available from the